-33. Thus the Buddha's answer to the question- "How the moral order in the universe is sustained?" is so simple and so irrefutable.
+33. Thus the Buddha's answer to the question of how the moral order in the universe is sustained, is so simple and so irrefutable.

 34. And yet its true meaning is scarcely grasped.
 Often, almost always, it is either misunderstood or misstated or misinterpreted.
-Not many seem to be conscious that the law of Kamma was propounded by the Buddha as an answer to the question- "How the moral order is maintained ?"
+Not many seem to be conscious that the law of Kamma was propounded by the Buddha as an answer to the question [of] how the moral order is maintained.